 On August 20, 2021, the Company completed a stock purchase agreement to acquire certain assets and assume certain liabilities of Phyr7, GmbH ("Phyr7") located in Heidelberg, Germany.
 Phyr7 was acquired to manage AMG's entrance into the lithium vanadium battery market.
 AMG is currently developing this technology to service the industrial power management application market as an alternative to diesel powered generators.
 Phyr7 is a specialist in artificial intelligence-based power management solutions whose technology will provide key functionality to the Company's lithium vanadium batteries that are currently under development.
 The acquired entity was included within the AMG Critical Materials Technologies segment.
-For the period ended December 31, 2021, Phyr 7 contribute nil revenues to the Company's results.
+For the years ended December 31, 2022 and 2021, Phyr 7 contributed nil revenues to the Company's results.
 The consideration transferred to acquire Phyr7 consisted of \$473 of cash and \$2,759 of contingent consideration.
 The contingent consideration relates to potential additional future payments the Company may have to make to the selling shareholders.
 These payments include a one-time payment upon successful integration of the acquired software with the Company's lithium vanadium battery as well as a percentage of the acquiree's future EBITDA.
 The \$2,759 related to this potential additional consideration represents the fair value of the estimated future payments at the date of acquisition.
-There were no changes to the value of the contingent consideration from the date of the acquisition through December 31, 2021 (see note 26).